AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 ### Tagging a Contact : `tag`

-Tags the specified contact with the input tag name.
+Tags the specified contact with the input tag name and/or input department name.

 * Tags the person(s) at the specified `<id>...`.
 * The id refers to the index number(s) shown in the displayed person list.